pererabsdt/E-commerce-platform/README.md

 - The user will be asked whether they are registered or guest customer user during the checkout.
 - If they select registered user and provide the required details, some required fields for checkout will get automatically filled.
 - A guest user will have to enter the required details to confirm the order.
+- The guest table contains a customer_id attribute which has a default value(ex:- 000000000) if they are unregistered, but if they are registered, it will contain their customer id.

 ## How products and variants are handled??
 - prodcut table